 Barbara Gail (Eubanks) Trueblood – Craig of Potosi, MO was born Monday September 15, 1947 in Ironton, MO the daughter of the late Dorothy Mae (Marler) and C.W.
 (Ben) Eubanks.
 Barbara departed this life Friday November 8, 2019 at her residence having reached the age of 72 years, 1 month and 24 days.

-To send flowers in memory of Barbara Gail Craig (Eubanks), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Barbara Gail Craig (Eubanks), please visit our Heartfelt Sympathies Store.

 Barbara was united in marriage to her first husband Ronald Eugene Trueblood on July 23, 1967 in Potosi, MO; to this union were born two daughters, Stacey Leah and Rebecca Lynn.